group-butler/GroupButler/README.md

 Several functions and methods used by multiple plugins and possibly the main script are kept in utilities.lua.
 Refer to that file for documentation.

 Group Butler uses dkjson, a pure-Lua JSON parser.
 This is provided with the code and does not need to be downloaded or installed separately.

+Strings are in languages.lua, admin commands are not trasnlated.

 * * *